rspamd/rspamd.com/doc/modules/fuzzy_check.md

 On learning, rspamd sends commands to **all** servers inside specific rule.
 On check, rspamd selects a server in round-robin matter.

+## Usage of the feeds provided by `rspamd.com`

+If you use `rspamd.com` feeds (enabled by default) you need to qualify [**free usage policy**](https://rspamd.com/doc/usage_policy.html) or you would be blocked from using this service.
+There is a special symbol called `FUZZY_BLOCKED` that means that you violate these terms and are no longer permitted to use this service.
+This symbol has no weight and it should not affect any mail processing operations.